Skip to Content

 Hand holding one finished coffee filter and clothespin bat and two more laying on gray wood backdrop

-Easy crafts for kids are my favorite kind and I’m telling you these bats look great when they are finished!
+Easy kid crafts are my favorite kind and I’m telling you these bats look great when they are finished!
+The color of the wings and their goofy little faces keep these bats cute and not scary.

 Coffee Filter Bat Craft Supplies

-If you don’t have these materials on hand, you can find them on Amazon, at the Dollar Store, or wherever you prefer to shop for crafting supplies.
+If you don’t have these materials on hand, you can find them on my Amazon craft shelf or wherever you prefer to shop.

 Recommended Tools:

-Flatten coffee filters and draw different patterns with several colors of washable markers.
-Blue, black, and purple are great for making cool looking dark bat wings.
+Start by flattening the coffee filters.
+Then draw different patterns on them with several colors of washable markers.
+We think the blue, black, and purple markers are great for making cool looking dark bat wings.

 Coffee filter colored on with purple, blue, and black markers